1 / 10

 Land Rover, along with its sister brand Jaguar, finished slap bang in the middle of the manufacturer table in the latest HonestJohn.co.uk Satisfaction Index.
 That's a definite improvement on previous years, suggesting the brand has focused on improving quality control and reliability.

 The previous generation Range Rover Evoque had its fair share of quality niggles and mechanical problems reported, which took the shine off the ownership experience for many.
 However, it does seem that the brand is moving in the right direction, and we'd expect this new version to be more dependable as long as the maintenance schedule is kept up to date.

 Insurance groups and costs

-This generation of Evoque was released in 2019, after the Government introduced tax rules that applied a flat rate of £150 to petrol and diesel cars rather than taxing them according to their CO2 emissions.
+This generation of Evoque was released in 2019, after the Government introduced tax rules that applied a flat rate of £155 to petrol and diesel cars rather than taxing them according to their CO2 emissions.
 The P300e plug-in hybrid is classed as an 'alternatively fueled car', which means you save a tenner and pay £145 a year for VED.

 Trim levels and standard equipment